metamorph-inc/openmeta-mms/docs/testbenches/03-PlaceAndRoute.rst

-If a PCB is to have power layers/regions defined, a connector in the PCB component must be present to define the mapping of CyPhy signals to EagleCAD polygon layers, that typically represent power plane layers/regions in a PCB.
+If a PCB is to have power layers/regions defined, a connector in the PCB component must be present to define the mapping of CyPhy signals to EagleCAD polygon layers that typically represent power plane layers/regions in a PCB.
 The polygon layers are defined in the
 ***boardTemplate*** EagleCAD file (see table below).
 The EagleCAD net name of the polygon layers is exposed by the pin names in the EDA model